rawsrc/PDOPlusPlus/README.md

 **HOW TO USE IT**

 As written, `PDOPlusPlus` is as PDO Wrapper, so it will have to connect to your database using PDO of course.
-So the first step is to provide the connexion parameter to the class.
+So the first step is to provide the connexion parameters to the class.
 It's highly recommended to use constants :
 ```php
 define('DB_SCHEME', 'mysql');
 define('DB_HOST', 'localhost');